-Step One: Figure out what is holding you back.
+Step #1: Figure out what is holding you back.

-Pure laziness is not a detailed enough answer.
-You can almost always find a good solution to a problem if you have enough information to work with.
-So take some time and give yourself a thorough question and answer session to get to the bottom of things.
-Note: be friendly and kind to yourself when asking questions, don’t go bad cop on yourself.
-It’s not really productive.
+Pure laziness is not a detailed enough answer, as you can almost always find a good solution to a problem if you have enough information to work with.
+Take some time and give yourself a thorough question and answer session to identify what’s really holding you back.
+Note: Be friendly and kind to yourself when asking questions.
+Don’t go bad cop on yourself, because it’s not really productive.

 For example, if you somehow never make the time to pack a lunch, think about all the reasons for not packing a lunch over the past week:

 - Ran out of time.

 Or if you continually put off phone calls (my personal Achilles heel), your reasons might look like this:

 - Wanted to make sure I had everything at hand before I called.

 - Forgot until it was too late to make the call.